x8laye4r/AniLex/README.md

 > 🧪 **Note:** Currently only tested on **Windows**.
 > **Linux support is planned** once the core functionality is finished.

+> ❗**Important:** As you already know this is my first ever project for an app and I'm still learning how to make an app and programm with python.
+So be prepared to see a lot of shit happening while I'm coding this.

 ---

 ## 💡 Why AniLex?